 Does my bum look big in this?

-But when it comes to the automotive variety, the spectrum is as broad as it’s nuanced.
-Some serve to revitalise an ageing design, others signpost a fresh styling direction.
-Some merely act as a dating point to give the sales people something new to sell.
-The pivot point is simple enough however.
-Are they any good?
+When it comes to the automotive variety, the spectrum too is as broad as it’s nuanced.
+Some facelifts attempt to breathe life into an ageing design, others signpost a fresh styling direction.
+Some merely act as a dating point to give the salespeople something new to sell.
+The pivot point however remains as straightforward as it is immutable – is it any good?

-The styling was neat, moderately handsome given the marque-specific styling tropes of the time and managed to cleverly hide the bulk of the rear with some clever use of glazing.
-It was no landmark, but by the turn of the current millennium, nothing emerging under Prof. Peter Pfeiffer’s design leadership really was.
+Its styling was inoffensive (if somewhat unmemorable), handsome enough given the marque-specific styling tropes of the time – successfully hiding the bulk of the rear end with some clever use of glazing.
+No landmark of course, but by the turn of the millennium, nothing emerging from Prof. Peter Pfeiffer’s design studios at Sindelfingen truly was.

 There matters stood until 2008.
 Following the introduction of the next generation (W204) C-Class, the SportCoupé clearly could not carry on unaltered.
 Perhaps lacking the funds (or indeed the inclination) to do much else, Mercedes designers successfully grafted a similar nose treatment to the newer model onto the earlier design.
 So far, so logical.

 However, the rear end proved a sterner challenge – one which could reasonably be said to have either been beyond their budget or their capabilities.
 Possibly both.
 Since the existing W204 saloon’s rear lamp clusters were said to be visible from the International Space Station, the CLC (as the SportCoupé was now dubbed) was given a similar set of its own.